I think I’ve got the best job in the world. Every day, I get to make theatre to share with you.

 Theatre is a truly magical art form.
 It’s unrivaled in its urgency and ability to reflect contemporary society back to itself, and unique in its capacity to change the temperature of a room full of people – to touch our souls through the power of an image or the twist of a story.

 Every day we strive to make the best theatre possible, but we can’t do it alone.
 With only a third of our expenditure covered by base government funding, we rely on the generous support of our corporate partners and philanthropic donors to create new, world-class productions right here in Brisbane.
-Your partnership also enables us tour our work across the country and the globe, and ensure the future of theatre through our specialised New Work, Education & Youth, Regional and Aboriginal and Torres Strait Islander Programs.
+Your partnership also enables us to tour our work across the country and the globe, and ensure the future of theatre through our specialised New Work, Education & Youth, Regional and Aboriginal and Torres Strait Islander Programs.

 To find out more about how you can be part of bringing the gift of theatre to our community, please browse our giving areas below.
 You can also contact our Deputy Executive Director Amanda Jolly on (07) 3010 7621 or email@example.com

 Nothing is better than watching a young person discover their passion.
 At Queensland Theatre, we get to see this magic daily through our Education and Youth programs.
 It’s an essential part of our mission, and a point of pride for the company.
 Our work includes youth ensembles, school-based performance projects, artist residencies and subsidised theatre tickets for school groups.